fibjs-modules/node/README.md

 [download-image]: https://img.shields.io/npm/dm/@fibjs/node.svg?style=flat-square
 [download-url]: https://npmjs.org/package/@fibjs/node

-Node.js runtime which works on fibjs platform. you should use this module only when you want use some Node.js's module, please use fibjs native module first!
+Node.js runtime which works on fibjs platform.
+You should use this module only when you want to use some Node.js's module; please use fibjs native module first!

 ## Install